IntelSoftware/unity-parallel-gpu/README.md

 Underwater.cs : Script to add underwater effects to the scene.

-A .unitypackage and a guide also provided, about how to set Unity.

 We can also set some parameters from the command line using the following :

--“-t” : size of the allowed area for the fishes ( <~> tank)
+- “-t” : size of the allowed area for the fishes ( <~> tank)

--“-f” : number of fishes to display
+- “-f” : number of fishes to display

--“-r” : number of rocks to add to the scene
+- “-r” : number of rocks to add to the scene

--“-n” : maximal distance for two fishes to be neighbor
+- “-n” : maximal distance for two fishes to be neighbor

--“-m” : mode to launch the application.
+- “-m” : mode to launch the application.
 0: CPU Singlethread.
 1: CPU Multithread.
 2: GPU.

--“-s” : (at the END) if this is set, display a simpler scene with a visible tank, like below.
+- “-s” : (at the END) if this is set, display a simpler scene with a visible tank, like below.
 If not the scene will look more realistic with dynamic water, and background